 “Dick Vitale has managed to astound us again,” said Shane Jacobson, CEO of the V Foundation.
 “Immediately after finishing his own cancer journey, he hosts another incredible Gala and raises a record-breaking amount to fund pediatric cancer research through the V Foundation.
 His efforts are unmatched and our gratitude is overflowing.
 He is changing the lives of young cancer patients through his efforts.”

-At the Gala, Jacobson announced a $1 million donation made by Jeff and Penny Vinik to the Dick Vitale Fund for Pediatric Cancer and issued a challenge to match that $1 million donation to further pediatric cancer research.
+At the Gala, Jacobson announced a $1 million donation made by Jeff and Penny Vinik to the Dick Vitale Pediatric Cancer Research Fund and issued a challenge to match that $1 million donation to further pediatric cancer research.
 Jeff and Penny have personally donated nearly $3 million to the V Foundation through the Vinik Family Foundation, and the Lightning Foundation has provided $537,000 in sponsorships for the Dick Vitale Gala.

 “Penny and I could not be more proud to support the work of the V Foundation, and there’s no better time to give than at Dickie V’s Gala,” said Jeff, owner of the back-to-back Stanley Cup winning Tampa Bay Lightning.
 “With so many cancer treatment breakthroughs on the horizon, we feel incredibly hopeful about the future.”